Remontz/CySecPortfolio/SecAudit_1/CompletedDocs/ComplianceChecklist.md

     + The SOC1 and SOC2 are a series of reports that focus on an organizations user access policies ata different organizational levels.
 They are used to assess an organizations financial compliance and levels of risk.
 They also cover confidentiality, privacy, integrity, availability, security, and overall data safety.
 Control failures in these areas can lead to fraud.

-Explanation: Must be implemented for Botium Toys Network for employee and vendor access.
+Explanation: Botium Toys needs to establish and enforce appropriate user access for internal and external (third-party vendor) personnel to mitigate risk and ensure data safety.